c2mon/c2mon/docs/docs/user-guide/daq-api/daq-module-testing-guide.md

+---
+layout:   post
-# Writing JUnit tests for DAQ modules
+title:    Writing JUnit tests for DAQ modules

-Explains how to make use of the DAQ testing framework.
+Summary:  Explains how to make use of the DAQ testing framework.
 ---

 Before starting reading this guide please make sure that you are at least familiar with the following guide: